scottc-bio/metaLoc/README.md

 ## EukRep filtering

 EukRep is unreliable on short contigs.
-Therefore a minimum contig length must be selected which will be applied to input sequences prior to kingdom classification.
+Therefore a minimum contig length must be selected which will be applied to input sequences prior to life domain classification.
 Values >= 3000 bp are recommended, and values <= 1000 bp are strongly discouraged.

 # Outputs